wp-plugins/responsivevoice-text-to-speech/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Support for voice attribute in shortcode

 = 1.0 =
 * This is the initial release of the plugin

 == Upgrade Notice ==

+= 1.0.5 =
+* Added support for voice attribute in shortcode, choose from 52 ResponsiveVoices

 = 1.0 =
 * This is the initial release of the plugin